 Gather your team with Team Accounts

-Each one of your team members will have an account to access your business with total security (2-factor authentication factor).
-Also, only team lead members will have access the financial data and be able to set permissions for new members.
+Each one of your team members will have an account to access your business with total security (2-factor authentication factor or a magic link).
+Also, only team lead members will have access to the financial data and be able to set permissions for new members.

 Last but not least, note that Patreon charges a small flexible processing fee per membership.

 Moreover, for your Patrons who live outside of the US and pay with PayPal, there’s an extra 1% surcharge.

 Patreon was one of the first membership platforms to unveil this business model.
 A year later (2014), the giant video platform, YouTube, decided to launch a similar scheme.
 So let’s analyze quickly which platform is better: Patreon or YouTube Memberships.

 - Both platforms have monthly payments.